Falco (musician): Solo artist

+In 1981, with his large ego interfering with group performances, Falco became a solo artist.

 Once Falco was signed as a solo artist, he continued composing his own music and hired songwriter Robert Ponger.
 In 1981, Falco brought his intended first single "Helden von heute" to manager Horst Bork, but received a lukewarm reception.
 Bork felt that the B-side "Der Kommissar" was much stronger.
 Falco was hesitant, since the track is a German-language song about drug consumption that combines rap verses with a sung chorus.
 Though beginning to break through in America, rap was still rare in Western Europe at the time.
 Bork insisted and the song became a number-one success in Germany, France, Italy, Spain and Japan, while charting high in several other nations.

 Though "Der Kommissar" failed to break through in the UK and US, the British rock band After the Fire covered the song with new English lyrics.
 This version charted at number five on the Billboard Hot 100 in the U.S. That same year, American singer Laura Branigan recorded a non-single version of the song with new English lyrics under the title "Deep in the Dark" on her album Branigan 2.

 Einzelhaft, the album on which "Der Kommissar" appears, also topped the charts in Austria and the Netherlands.

 Falco and Ponger returned to the studio in 1983 to record Falco's second album Junge Roemer ("Young Romans").
 It was a difficult project, as the two artists felt immense pressure to match their previous success and the recording process was plagued by delays.
 Junge Roemer was released in 1984.
 Even though the music video for the single "Hoch wie nie" ("Higher Than Ever") was aired on prime time TV in Austria, it failed to ignite interest internationally.

 Junge Roemer only charted in Austria where it went to number one.
 Outside of Austria and Spain, the title track and main single "Junge Roemer" failed to repeat the success of "Der Kommissar".
 As a reaction, Falco began to experiment with English lyrics in an effort to broaden his appeal.
 He parted ways with Ponger and chose a new production team: the brothers Rob and Ferdi Bolland from the Netherlands.